 Here’s a typical schedule:

-We ask our students to arrive one day before the course start date.
+We invite our students to arrive by 4 PM – at the latest – the day of the course start date.
 This allows time for checking into your room, relaxing, settling in, and joining a brief welcome orientation and group dinner.

 There is no set uniform.
 However, you should dress comfortably for the location.
 Be aware of the season and climate.
 Further, be sure to dress appropriately for the culture.
 Indians are conservative and require you to cover skin.
 Wear tops that at least cover shoulders and midriff.
 Bottoms should at least cover the knees.